Gladstone Secondary School: Current

-Gladstone is a school of approximately 950 students from grades 8-12.
+Gladstone is a school of approximately 980 students from grades 8-12.
 The students participate in many extracurricular activities, including clubs and sports teams.

 Sports

 Gladstone is well known for its successful sports teams (e.g. Volleyball, Basketball, Badminton). and its participation in competitions related to engineering (Electrathon, Robotics).
 Gladstone's Fine Arts department is also highly regarded, with especially strong Music, Drama, and Dance programs.

-Gladstone is a participant in the Think & Eat Green @ School program, designed to enrich student knowledge of sustainable food practices.
-Gladstone's focus in this project is on the redesign and infrastructural change to the kitchen and cafeteria.
-Gladstone was also featured in Season 1, Episode 7 of 21 Jump Street.

 Academics

 Gladstone has a diverse array of academic courses and programs that provide students with a range of educational options for them to pursue.
 The school offers three Advanced Placement courses in English, Calculus and Chemistry.
 Gladstone used to offer a Montessori program; however, this program ended in 2010.

 Mini-School

 There are two streams offered by Mini-School: Humanities (consisting of English, Social Studies, Core French, and PE Leadership) and Mathematics-Science (consisting of Math and Science).
 Most students applying for the Gladstone Mini-School choose full stream Mini-School, which consists of all 6 of the aforementioned classes.
 Prospective applicants are required to take a test to show their multiple academic abilities as well as submit a portfolio.